TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/Basics.rst

    Site handling is available since TYPO3 9 LTS.

 TYPO3 site handling and configuration is the starting point for creating new web sites.
-The corresponding modules are found in the TYPO3 backend in the section "Site management".
+The corresponding modules are found in the TYPO3 backend in the section :guilabel:`Site management`.

 A site configuration consists of the following parts: